mehdimerbah/DNASeqAlignment/README.md

 # DNASeqAlignment
-This is a small DNA Pairwise Sequence Alignment Project.
+This is a small DNA Pairwise Sequence Alignment project.
 It is a tool that reads two DNA sequences from a FASTA file and generates an Alignment Score Matrix

 ## Classes Descrpition:
   ### Alignement Class: